cloudposse/atmos/website/docs/integrations/terraform.md

 sidebar_label: Terraform
 ---

-Atmos natively supports opinionated workflows for Terraform.
+Atmos natively supports opinionated workflows for Terraform and [OpenTofu](/integrations/opentofu).
 It's compatible with every version of terraform and designed to work with multiple different versions of Terraform concurrently.
-Note, it also supports [OpenTofu](/integrations/opentofu).
+Keep in mind that Atmos does not handle the downloading or installation of Terraform; it assumes that any required commands are already installed on your system.

 Atmos provides many settings that are specific to Terraform.